London Drum

 Stations on the route: Vauxhall ➜ Stockwell [change train] Stockwell ➜ Oval

-Strikes and closures on the Victoria and Northern
+Closures on the Victoria and Northern line

-First and last train times on the Victoria line
+First and last train times

 Alternative routes include Vauxhall to Pimlico and Vauxhall to Oval

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Vauxhall station is not wheelchair accessible
+Vauxhall is not wheelchair accessible

-Vauxhall station entrance – The entrances on Bondway westside, Wandsworth Road westside and Kennington Lane and the booking hall are all on the level, but you’ll have to use two flights of stairs from South Lambeth Road (2x10 steps down) and Vauxhall Bridge Road (20 steps down +16 steps down).
+Vauxhall entrance – The entrances on Bondway westside, Wandsworth Road westside and Kennington Lane and the booking hall are all on the level, but you’ll have to use two flights of stairs from South Lambeth Road (2x10 steps down) and Vauxhall Bridge Road (20 steps down +16 steps down).
 After that there’s a lift down to the platforms.
 If you want to avoid the lift then you can use an escalator, or five flights of stairs (4x17 steps down +3 steps down)

-Oval station exit – There’s an escalator from the northbound platform to the exit, but you must use an escalator plus one flight of stairs from the southbound platform (21 steps up).
+Oval exit – There’s an escalator from the northbound platform to the exit, but you must use an escalator plus one flight of stairs from the southbound platform (21 steps up).
 If you want to avoid the escalator then you can use another five flights of stairs (4 steps down +28 steps up +2x26 steps up +20 steps up)

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Oval ⇄ Vauxhall Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Oval ⇄ Vauxhall Station

 Fare zone Cash Oyster & Contactless cards